J-1 Visa Pharmaceutical Jobs

 Check the two-year home residency requirement early

-Many pharmaceutical J-1 participants from countries with government-funded training or skills-shortage designations are subject to a two-year home residency requirement before changing to H-1B or permanent resident status.
+Many pharmaceutical J-1 participants from countries with government-funded training or skills-shortage designations are subject to a two-year home residency requirement before changing to H-1B visa or permanent resident status.
 Confirm your obligation with your designated sponsor before accepting a host placement.

 Pharmaceutical J-1 Visa: Frequently Asked Questions